Learn

 Challenging Truisms – Are State Schools Less Expensive Than Private Colleges?

-Another popular topic in the group is tuition, more specifically, which colleges charge the most for it.
+Another popular topic in the group is tuition, which colleges charge the most for it.

-Many college applicants assume that in-state schools will be less costly than out-of-state schools, and public schools cost less than private ones.
+Many college applicants assume that in-state schools will be less costly than out-of-state schools and that public schools cost less than private ones.

 Additionally, some families find that private schools are generous enough with aid to outcompete their public counterparts.